Taylor is a designer, architect, educator, and maker employing design as a tool to proliferate equity in the

 built environment.

-Taylor holds her BA from Wellesley College and her M.Arch from the University of Illinois at Chicago.
-She is the 2008 recipient of the Berenice Lapin Fellowship for Architecture, the Wellesley College 2008 Excellence in the Arts Award, the 2013 AIA Martin Roche Travel Fellowship, a 2016 AIA Jason Pettigrew Memorial Scholars, a 2019 Association for Community Design Fellow and a 2022 Next City Vanguard.
+Taylor is a Master's of Education candidate at the Harvard Graduate School of Education.
+She is also the 2008 recipient of the Berenice Lapin Fellowship for Architecture, the Wellesley College 2008 Excellence in the Arts Award, the 2013 AIA Martin Roche Travel Fellowship, a 2016 AIA Jason Pettigrew Memorial Scholar, a 2019 Association for Community Design Fellow, and a 2022 Next City Vanguard.
+She holds a BA from Wellesley College and an M.Arch from the University of Illinois in Chicago.

 Back to Top